singh04ayush/My-Profile/README.md

 - **Interactivity:** Vanilla JavaScript
 - **Deployment:** GitHub Pages or any static hosting provider

-## 📝 License

-MIT License

 ## 📝 Contact

-For any inquiries or feedback, please feel free to contact me at sayhi.ayush
+For any inquiries or feedback, please feel free to contact me at sayhi.ayush@gmail.com

 ## 📝 Crafted with ❤️ by Ayush Singh